mrbalraj007/Azure_DevOps_Projects/Azure_DevOps_All_Projects/11_Real-Time-DevOps-Project_CI-CD_Terraform_ACR_Storage_WebApp_SQL/About_project.md

 ![Image](https://github.com/user-attachments/assets/00ba4653-adaa-4422-b3b1-fb94654c4f2a)

-This document describes the process of setting up a CI/CD pipeline using Azure DevOps, Terraform, and various Azure services for deploying a web application on a private AKS cluster.
+This document explains how to set up a CI/CD pipeline using Azure DevOps, Terraform, and different Azure services to deploy a web application on a private AKS cluster.
 The deployment is automated and ensures secure communication between services.

 ## Prerequisites